 Now, repeat this process 2 – 3 times before allowing yourself to ejaculate.

-In other words, after practicing this for a while, you should be able to control your ejaculation without using the squeeze technique.
+After practicing this for a while, you should be able to control your ejaculation without squeezing or stopping.

 These products contain a numbing agent (usually lidocaine).
 How do you use the delay spray (or cream or gel)?
 You Apply it to the penis 5 – 20 minutes before sex.
 This temporarily decreases penis sensitivity which should help you to stop ejaculating too fast.

 Do male delay sprays really work?
 Research suggests that they can be effective to delay ejaculation.
 Some of the best delay sprays on the market at the moment include Promescent and Stud 100.
 Keep in mind, though, that there can be side-effects to using these products, including skin irritation and loss of erection.